MukundC25/MukundC25/README.md

 I'm Mukund Chavan, I am Second Year B tech student  in Electronics and Telecommunications  at MIT Academy of Engineering, Pune.
 Throughout my academic career, I have worked on various technologies such as Full stack development, AI, machine learning, data science.
 To gain practical experience, I have worked on multiple projects, where I worked on a finance management platform backed by AI for analyzing spending patterns and suggest financial strategies.
-Also, I actively participate in hackathons, which have helped me improve me to work teamwork to improve my problem solving skills I solve problems oncoding platforms like codechef & leetcode
+Also, I actively participate in hackathons, which have helped me improve my teamwork and my problem solving skills.
+I solve problems oncoding platforms like codechef & leetcode

 ## 🎓 Education